 Yes.
 Enrolments are open now.
 (You can find the application form here).

-I learned that the board of AUAS (HvA) decided to stop all international travel for students, is that correct?
+I learned that the board of AUAS (HvA) decided that all international travel for students is allowed again this academic year, is that correct?

 What is going to happen if we cannot travel to Asia in May?

 If we cannot materialize our missions to Asia you will be offered an alternative solution so you will still be able to earn your credits (ECTS) for the Building Partnerships… minor within the academic year 2022-2023.

 What happens if I am enrolled and we cannot travel?
 Do I still have to pay the additional participation fee?

 No. If we have the unfortunate situation that we cannot travel to Asia, you will not need to pay the additional participation fee.
 You will only receive the invoice once it is certain we can travel safely.

 I have difficulties finding a suitable Commissioning Organization for my Assignment because of the COVID-19 situation, what can I do?